AllanHoejgaardJensen/seed-rest-server-jee7/rest-services/descriptions.md

     https://banking.services.sample-bank.dk/customers/1234-56789?embed="transaction::list|owner::sparse"

-ideally returns a json response including `_links` and `_embeddded` objects inside the response containing either a map or array of transactions with links in the `_links` object and the desired projection in the `_embedded` object for both owner and transactions.
+ideally returns a json response including `_links` and `_embedded` objects inside the response containing either a map or array of transactions with links in the `_links` object and the desired projection in the `_embedded` object for both owner and transactions.

 The service can choose to return just the customers including links to transactions under the `_links` object as this is allowed by HAL.